 Wild blueberries tend to be smaller and generally quite tart.
 Perfect for baked goods, but not as sweet for eating out of hand.

-Lastly, popular for warmer areas due to their better heat tolerance, rabbiteyes are another good choice if you like sweet blueberries and live in a warmer climate.
-The skin on these relatively large fruits is a bit thicker than that of most highbush plants.
+Rabbiteye blueberry plants are a good choice if you like sweet blueberries and live in a warmer climate.
+The skin on these relatively large fruits is a bit thicker than that of most highbush plants however.

 Some scientific studies suggest rabbiteyes are actually even sweeter than many highbush cultivars, but others don’t agree.
-It might just be a tie between the two, depending on the exact cultivar you go for.
+It is most dependent on the exact cultivar you go for.

 All this being said, there are many more things to keep in mind when it comes to blueberry sweetness.
 In addition to the cultivar you choose, the sweetness factor may depend more on the growing conditions than on the specific variety.